nwisbeta/github.io/pages/app_design/menus.md

 For menu items, the minimum touch target size is 44px x 44px, surrounded by a small amount of inactive space (WCAG 2.1, Material.io).

-Wherever possible the app's icon placement should stay symmetrical.
-For example, if a middle functional icon is required then the app should have a middle functional icon on the other side.
+Wherever possible the app's icon placement should remain symmetrical.

 The design must use standard menu access points to provide app functions:
 * Bottom menu left – general information, content, feeds, library, guides etc.